Whiplash Causes Neck Pain And Other Disorders …

 The dorsal (back) and ventral (front) roots come off the spinal cord and combine to form spinal nerves at each spinal level.
 Cell bodies of sensory nerves are contained in the dorsal root ganglion, which has been shown to be particularly sensitive to loading.
 Even slight compression of normal dorsal root ganglia can produce sustained electrical activity and pain.
 Unlike the nerves which go into the arm, the nerve roots are not enclosed by a thick protective covering, and thus they lack the mechanical strength, potentially exposing nerve roots to increased risk of injury when loaded during a whiplash injury.

 Deformation regarding the roots is yet another probable method for creating chronic neck pain.
-The actual bony openings known as intervertebral foramina alter shape as well as reduce size in the course of excessive neck movements that may constrict nerve roots inside the foramina in the course of whiplash actions.
+The actual bony openings known as intervertebral foramina alter shape as well as reduce size in the course of excessive neck movements that may constrict nerve roots inside the foramina in the course of injury.
 It is often noted that a 20% decline in cross sectional area of 4 through 7 foramina levels of the neck with extension and also the foramina at the 5 and 6 level will be reduced up to 1.8 millimeters in the course of simulated rear end collisions.
 This particular constricting in the foramen in the course of whiplash may possibly constrict the nerve roots as well as ganglia inside the lower cervical vertebrae, especially in people with congenitally small foramen as well as individuals having osteophytes coming from degeneration.

 Complaints of neck pain and involvement in one or both arms is often called a cervico-brachial syndrome.
 Symptoms described as sharp and shooting often result from involvement of the dorsal root ganglion, while irritation of the nerve root often is described as slow in onset and aching in nature.